 Amanaz were part of a movement in the ’70s known as “Zam-rock,” a pretty remarkable if short lived period of creativity that was stifled by the rampant poverty and political unrest in the country during the era.
-The band—Keith Kabwe, Issac Mpofu, John Kanyepa, Jerry Masaula and Watson Lungu—balanced noisy rock numbers and stoned, groove-based blues numbers with sinewy basslines.
+The band—Keith Kabwe, Issac Mpofu, John Kanyepa, Jerry Masaula and Watson Lungu—balanced noisy rock numbers and stoned, blues-based grooves with sinewy basslines.
 It’s on those bluesy numbers, like “Easy Street,” in which the band shows a slightly more pronounced connection to Nigerian or Ghanaian highlife, though those moments arrive between more heavily fuzzed out rockers like “History of Man,” a super cool standout with a disorienting, fuzzy mix in which the guitar sounds almost lower than the bass.
 “I Am Very Far,” meanwhile, is a more straightforward pop track with a little bit of Byrds jangle, and “Making the Scene” has a sinister enough groove to soundtrack a vintage police drama.

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.